 Lightning can strike someone in many ways; however, three ways are the most common.
 The first, and most well-known, the direct strike, often occurs in the open and can be the most deadly.
 A side flash occurs when lightning transfers from taller objects, such as trees, into people.
 Lastly, with a ground current strike, the electricity travels along the ground, spreading over a large area.
 Ground currents cause the most lightning deaths and injuries.

 When lightning strikes a person, electrical currents flow through the cardiovascular and nervous systems and over the skin's surface.
 The serious burns that most people associate with victims of lightning strikes are rare.

 The nervous system and muscle tissue often sustains the most damage, sometimes with nerve and brain injury.
 When lightning travels through the cardiovascular system, it can cause the victim's heart to stop.
 It also can result in serious muscle damage as well as concussion-like symptoms.
-These symptoms often take longer to show up and appear as irritability and personality changes, inattentiveness or forgetfulness and severe headaches.

 If you witness someone get struck by lightning, here's what to do: If it is safe to do so, call 911 then check for consciousness and provide first-aid.

 If the victim is unconscious and not breathing, begin CPR and use an automated external defibrillator if one is available.
 These acts may be critically important to keep the person alive until more advanced medical care arrives.
 Regardless of whether someone appears injured or not, any lighting strike victim should be seen by medical professionals.